-You can add any non-aggregated target as the member of a privilege propagating group.
-For aggregated targets in Grid Control version 10.2.0.5, cluster and RAC databases and other propagating groups can be added as members (cluster and RAC databases must be added via the emcli verb).
-There is no support for this through the Enterprise Manager interface in version 10.2.0.5.
-Grid Control version 11.1, however, supports more aggregated target types, such as redundancy groups, systems and services.
-These, along with cluster and RAC databases, can be added in version 11.1 via the Grid Control Console.
+You can add any non-aggregate target as the member of a privilege propagating group.
+For aggregate targets in Cloud Control version 12c, cluster and RAC databases and other propagating groups can be added as members.
+Cloud Control version 12c supports more aggregate target types, such as redundancy systems, systems and services.

 If you are not the group creator, you must have at least the Full target privilege on the group to add a target to the group.

-In Enterprise Manager version 11.1, you can convert conventional groups to privilege propagating groups (and vice-versa) through the use of the specified EMCLI verb.
-Two new parameters have been added in the modify_group EMCLI verb:
+In Enterprise Manager release 12c you can convert conventional groups to privilege propagating groups (and vice-versa) through the use of the specified EM CLI verb.
+Two new parameters have been added in the modify_group EM CLI verb:

 This parameter is used to modify the privilege propagation behavior of the group.
 The possible value of this parameter is either true or false.

 This parameter indicates whether existing privilege grants on that group are to be revoked at the time of converting a group from privilege propagation to normal (or vice versa).
 The possible values of this parameter are yes or no. The default value of this parameter is yes.

 These same enhancements have been implemented on the following EM CLI verbs: modify_system, modify_redundancy_group, and modify_aggregrate_service.

 emcli modify_group -name="name" [-type=<group>] [-add_targets="name1:type1;name2:type2;..."]... [-delete_targets="name1:type1;name2:type2;..."]... [-privilege_propagation = true/false] [-drop_existing_grants = Yes/No]